Liquid Web WordPress Hosting Review – Is It Any Good? Should You Use It?

 - Security measures: Liquid Web monitor their servers for security issues using an in-house service.
-While they don’t monitor the sites they host, iThemes Security Pro, which is included on all plans above the entry-level Personal plan, has this feature.
+While they don’t monitor the sites they host, iThemes Security Pro, which is included on all plans above the entry-level Spark plan, has this feature.

 - Post-hack clean-up services: Liquid Web will perform site scans to help you to fix your site if it gets hacked, but they don’t offer a clean-up service.

 - Data center locations: Liquid Web own the data centers where they host customer sites, with locations in Phoenix, AZ, and Lansing, MI, in the US, and Amsterdam, NL, in Europe.

 - Staging sites: A website staging service is available on all managed WordPress hosting plans.

 - WordPress website migration: Liquid Web will migrate any existing WordPress websites to their servers for free using a combination of automated tools and hands-on transfer.

 - Uptime checks and guarantee: Servers are monitored for downtime, but not the sites being hosted.
 However, the included iThemes tools provide this service if you choose a plan above the entry-level Spark plan.
 There is a 100% uptime guarantee in place, with money off if this level isn’t achieved.